marinov98/Sign-Lang-Tutor/slt-app/README.md

 Runs front-end and back-end concurrently

 ### Environment
-Create React environment file `cat .flaskenv.example > .env` , fields are already filled in due to the fact that they are all meant for dev work
+Create React environment file `cat .env.sample > .env` , fields are already filled in due to the fact that they are all meant for dev work

 ## Learn More